Howard0000/raspberrypi-protonvpn-gateway/README.en.md

 ## 💾 Backup and Maintenance

-* Backup: `/etc/iptables/rules.v4`, `protonvpn-gateway.sh`, and the systemd unit file.
+- Backup: `/etc/iptables/rules.v4`, `protonvpn-gateway.sh`, and the systemd unit file.
-* Set up logrotate if you use file logging.
+- If you use file logging (`/var/log/protonvpn-gateway.log` and `/var/log/openvpn.log`), set up `logrotate` to prevent logs from growing indefinitely.

 ---

 ## 📡 MQTT and Home Assistant

 MQTT is **off** by default (`MQTT_ENABLED=false`).
 Set to `true` and fill in broker/user/password in `protonvpn-gateway.sh` to enable.

-The script supports Home Assistant discovery for status, last\_seen and CPU temperature sensors.
+CPU temperature sensor (`ENABLE_CPU_TEMP`) is also off by default.

 ---

 ## 🙌 Acknowledgements

 Project written and maintained by @Howard0000.
-An AI assistant has helped simplify explanations, tidy up the README, and polish the scripts.
-All suggestions were manually reviewed before inclusion, and all configuration and testing were done by me.
+A KI assistant helped simplify explanations, tidy the README, and polish scripts.
+All suggestions were manually reviewed before inclusion, and all configuration and testing was done by me.

 ---